-Since joining MCCA, Jenny has led the center's work on college readiness, developmental education, dual enrollment, and alignment of non-credit and credit career education.
+Jenny joined the MCCA in 2011 and previously held the roles of Associate Director of the Center for Student Success and Director of Research and Institutional Practice.
+Previously, she taught developmental and college-level writing at universities and community colleges in Michigan and Illinois for 20 years.
+As a faculty member at Lake Michigan College, she served as chair of Transitional Studies, chair of the Student Success Committee and co-chair of the Student Learning Outcomes Committee.
+At the MCCA, Jenny has led the center's work on guided pathways, mathematics pathways, developmental education reform, dual enrollment, and alignment of non-credit and credit career education.
 Jenny is a Scholar in the Higher Learning Commission's Student Success and Assessment Academies.
 She holds an M.A. in English from DePaul University and earned her Ed.D. in Community College Leadership from National-Louis University in 2011.

 Precious joined the MCCA in February 2020 as the MI-BEST Coordinator, leading efforts to create and sustain college systems that offer holistic support for students.
 In her current role, Precious collaborates with members to identify and address the unique needs of Michigan's community college students and employees.
 She also works to develop partnerships, provide training, advocacy, and create opportunities for fostering campus cultures of belonging.
 Precious' background includes extensive experience in removing barriers for students and their families (K-12), implementation of a holistic student success model at Western Michigan University, providing CliftonStrengths coaching, and coordinating care for adults with mental illness.
 As a WMU Alumna, Precious received her B.A. in Social Work and is a Licensed Master Social Worker.